csalt-research/translation-for-code-switching-acl/README.md

 |- AllCS
 ```

-Please contact the authors for the pretraining and Synthetic CS datasets created.
+Please contact the authors for the PRETRAIN and Synthetic CS datasets created.

 #### Model Architecture